-Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-STS criteria 58.
-The transaction documentation shall clearly specify the priorities of payment, Article 43.3(b): requirements under 21.9 must be met "as of the time of notification".
-Yes Verified?
-PCS Comment Base Prospectus - Summary of Funding 1 priority of Payments Page 109-122 and Summary of issuer priority of payments Page 123-133.
+58. The transaction documentation shall clearly specify the priorities of payment,

+Base Prospectus - Summary of Funding 1 priority of Payments Page 109-122 and Summary of issuer priority of payments Page 123-133.
 Funding 1 pre-enforcement revenue priority of payments Pages 281.
 The issuer pre-enforcement revenue priority of payments Pages 338-341.
-Funding 1 pre-enforcement principal priority of payments Pages 343+.
-The issuer post enforcement principal priority of payments Pages 366-368.
+Funding 1 pre-enforcement principal priority of payments Pages 366-368.
 Funding 1 post-enforcement priority of payments Pages 368-371 and finally the Issuer post enforcement priority of payments Pages 371-384.

-PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
+PCS has reviewed the relevant documents to satisfy itself that these criteria are met

 EBA Final non-ABCP STS Guidelines - statements on background and rationale